linode/docs/docs/guides/development/python/crud-write-operations-use-fastapi-to-write-an-api/index.md

 published: 2021-04-09
 modified_by:
   name: Linode
-h1_title: "CRUD Write Operations: How to Use FastAPI to Write an API"
+title: "CRUD Write Operations: How to Use FastAPI to Write an API"
-title: "CRUD Write Operations: Using FastAPI to Write an API"
+title_meta: "CRUD Write Operations: Using FastAPI to Write an API"
-enable_h1: true
 tags: ["python", "django"]
 contributor:
   name: Chelsea Troy